Ephemerality: Biological processes

 Plants whose life cycle is significantly less than the time of a growing season are deemed ephemeral.
 Winter annuals, Epilobium and Senecio vulgaris are examples of ephemeral plants.
 The conditions for ephemeral plants are markedly present in deserts.

 Animals can be ephemeral, with brine shrimp and the mayfly being examples.
 The placenta is considered an ephemeral organ present during gestation and pregnancy.

 Ephemerality is a component of olfaction, breathing, speech and memory, aligned with permanency in the latter.
 With regards to witnessing an artwork in a museum, limited research indicates that the ephemerality of solely gazing at the artwork results in greater remembrance compared to the resulting memory from taking a photograph.
 Psychologists have studied why ephemerality may improve memory retention; social psychologist Karl E. Scheibe, conversely, suggested that ephemeral images are only memorable if repeated.
-The ephemerality of memory leads objects to assume the function of begeting remembrance on account of their greater stability.
+The ephemerality of memory leads objects to assume the function of begetting remembrance on account of their greater stability.